camilo-espinosa/volcano-seismic-segmentation/README.md

 # vulcano-seismic-segmentation
-Repository-to-be for Article "A New Framework for Real-Time Detection and Classification of Seismic Events in Volcano Monitoring Based on Semantic Segmentation and Multi-Station Signals"
+Repository-to-be for Article "A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Deep Semantic Segmentation Models"